benwzj/ReactDemo/README.md

 [Morn info](https://www.npmjs.com/package/json-server)

 This is a simple remote JSON database interface server. it is easy to setup, connect, implement data management.
+JSONServer manage the item ID for you.
+So you don't need to manage ID yourself, and just use the ID which returned by JSONServer.

+#### Start Json Server:
+under this app folder: run this command in terminal: `npm run server`

+#### Setup
+- You can use `api.http` to test API.
+- Edit `data.type` in `JsonServer.js`.
+For example, you want to store states for your new functionality in this App, you can add a new `data.type`.
+And add cor-responsed resource in `db.json`.

+#### Files for JSONServer:
 - `db.json` is the database file for JSONServer.
 It is plain text file.
-- `api.http` is the JSONSerfer test file. it is support by a VSCode plugin.
+- `api.http` is the JSONServer test file. it is support by a VSCode plugin.

 ### Using Unsplash photo API